 Please direct any questions about the elocution prizes to Case Kerns, firstname.lastname@example.org.

 The Boylston Prizes for Elocution are awarded through a competition “for the delivery of memorized selections from English, Greek, or Latin literature,” not to exceed five minutes in length.
 It is open to all Harvard sophomores, juniors, and seniors.
 Cash prizes awarded to first and second place.
-Students interested in competing need to submit four hard copies of their selection as a word document to email@example.com (acceptable file types: .pdf, .doc, .docx) on or before the deadline.
+Students interested in competing need to email a copy of their selection as a word document to email@example.com (acceptable file types: .pdf, .doc, .docx) on or before the deadline.
 Please use the subject line “2022 ENGLISH DEPARTMENT BOYLSTON PRIZE.”

 The following are examples of submissions from past participants in the Boylston Prize Competition: Song of Myself, Walt Whitman; The Canterbury Tales, Geoffrey Chaucer, lines 413-480; A Room of One’s Own, Virginia Woolf; Ulysses, Alfred Lord Tennyson, lines 1-70; Henry V, prologue, Shakespeare; Nelly Myers, A.R.
 Simmons; Second Inaugural Address, Abraham Lincoln; Medea, Euripides, lines 465-498.

 Annual Departmental Critical and Creative Prizes

 The deadline for the 2022 English Department Critical & Creative Prizes is Thursday, March 31st by 5pm.

 Please direct any questions about the annual departmental critical and creative prizes to Case Kerns, firstname.lastname@example.org.